Water, the Origin of Hope

 And with their neighboring Dominican Republic as well.

-Our team this week stayed right on the border between the two,
+Our team this week stayed right on the border between the

 And crossed over freely,